Links on SoundGuys may earn us a commission. Learn more.

 Apple and Samsung’s rivalry grows stronger by the day and both companies strongly influence the wearable tech market.
 No, we’re not talking about smartwatches.
-Instead, we want to see which pair of true wireless earbuds is better, the Apple AirPods or Samsung Galaxy Buds Pro.
+Instead, we want to see which pair of true wireless earbuds is better, the Apple AirPods (2nd generation) or Samsung Galaxy Buds Pro.
 Both headsets are convenient to use so long as you pair them with the right hardware.
 Let’s dig in and see which is the better choice for you.

-The Apple AirPods (2019) looks identical to the original AirPods with their slender stems and hard, open-fit ear tips.
+The Apple AirPods (2nd generation) (2019) looks identical to the original AirPods with their slender stems and hard, open-fit ear tips.
 The clean design looks great, but it isn’t the most secure: many listeners, our staff included, report a poor fit with the AirPods.
 The earbuds either jostle around too much or fall out completely.
 If you’re one of the lucky ones whose ears cradle the AirPods just right, you still hear everything going on around you (which can be a feature or drawback, depending on how you spin it).

 The untextured stems are touch-sensitive, and you can control playback and field incoming calls through a combination of taps.
 Each earbud houses a sensor for automatic ear detection, which automatically pauses or resumes playback when you remove or insert an earbud (iOS only).
 Apple’s famed earbuds don’t have an IP rating, so the warranty doesn’t cover water damage.